Email hosting for accountants: handle tax season without per-seat scaling

 Firms heavily embedded in Microsoft 365 for Excel, financial modeling, and SharePoint-based document management should stay on Microsoft for email.
 The integration between Outlook and Excel is valuable for firms that live in spreadsheets.

 Firms that need a client portal for document exchange (secure upload, e-signatures, organized per client) should evaluate practice management tools like Canopy or Karbon that bundle email, portal, and workflow.
-SHIPMAIL handles email, not practice management.
+Shipmail handles email, not practice management.

 Large firms with 20+ staff are better served by Microsoft 365 or Google Workspace where enterprise admin controls, compliance features, and per-user storage become more relevant.